 - b.
 With ohmmeter still on Rx1 scale, connect leads to two large post terminals.
 Meter should indicate an open circuit (infinity ohms, no continuity). - c.
 Leave ohmmeter leads connected to large terminals.
-Connect a jumper lead from positive terminal of battery to terminal of blue relay lead.
+Connect a jumper lead from positive terminal of battery to small spade terminal on relay.
 Connect another jumper lead from negative terminal of battery to relay mounting bracket.